Zaimwa9/snipsPlayer/README.md

 It is mandatory that _snips-skills has permissions to use audio.

+On your raspberry pi: `sudo usermod -a -G audio _snips-skills` and to all the appropriate groups.

 # How to use

 Everything happens on [Snips](https://snips.ai/).
 Link an app to this repo and you are all set up.